 - If applicants are widowed, divorced, or a single parent (irrespective of the length of their scholarship), child allowance of £444 per month for the first child, and £109 per month for the second and third child under the age of 16, if they are accompanied by their children and them are living with they at the same address in the UK

-Eligibility: To apply for these endowments, applicants must
+Eligibility: To apply for these scholarships, applicants must

 - Be a Commonwealth citizen, refugee, or British protected person